Fri 16 Sept – Sun 18 Sept 2022, Start Bay, Slapton, Devon.

 Max (she/her) is a facilitator, educator, researcher, activist, and writer.
 Max’s own identity as an activist and changemaker is rooted in her commitment to social and environmental justice.
 She has spent many years as a grassroots activist, primarily focusing on challenging queer and gender-based inequalities and providing innovative alternative spaces for marginalized young people and adults.
 She is angry about poverty, about sexual violence, about the abuse of power, about patriarchy, and about the state of the wild world.
 She is a firm believer in the power of the collective and strives to find ways of joining forces with other activists to push for simultaneous changes across multiple fronts.
 Max is a keen writer and has authored or co-authored two books, twenty academic articles and book chapters, as well as pamphlets, booklets, and blog posts.
 She has also run writing retreats and supported dozens of students in their writing of essays, dissertations, and PhD theses.
 She is the creator of Write On Changemakers, a writing space for changemakers and activists.
 She is also Director of Rewilding Education, Co-Lead of The Lodge, and Co-Facilitator of Call of The Wild.
 For more info on Max, including a full list of publications, go to https://maxhope.co.uk/

 Sophie (she/her) is the co-founder of consent-based, self-directed learning communities, the Cabin and the Lodge.
 She’s a feminist, children’s rights and education activist, with a focus on post-patriarchal, consent-based models for personal, family, community and other organisational and interpersonal systems, relationships and dynamics.
+Phew!
 Over the last ten years she has supported and worked with many people committed to social and environmental justice change-making.
-Through her Consent-Based Education course, she works closely with people on deschooling paths, helping to unpack the issues at hand, and working towards establishing and strengthening connection to self and consent-based learning and life.
-As an activist, her work happens through speaking, collaboration, facilitation, writing, life long learning, and energy and body work designed to help unblock and unlock our most authentic expression of and connection to self.
-She has written for newspaper and magazines, for her own blog and social media spaces, as well as website copy, policy documents and recommendations.
-She believes that the personal is political, that our bodies, lives and choices are all spaces for radical activism and transformation, with the most influential change happening first in the relationship that we have with our selves, and then in the relationships with those closest to us.
+Through her Consent-Based Education course, she has worked closely with people on deschooling paths, unpacking and addressing the blocks that get in the way, and working towards establishing and strengthening connection to self and consent-based learning and life.
+As an activist, her work happens through speaking, collaboration, facilitation, writing, life long learning, and spiritual energy and body work designed to help unblock and unlock our most authentic expression of and connection to self.
+She has written for newspaper and magazines, for her own blog and social media spaces, as well as website copy, pitches, policy documents and recommendations.
+She believes that the personal is political, that our hearts, bodies, lives and choices are all spaces for radical activism and transformation, with the most influential change happening first in the relationship that we have with our selves, and then in the relationships with those closest to us.
 For more info on Sophie, go to https://sophiechristophy.com/